michaelc143/michaelc143/README.md

 # Michael Corbishley
-## *Junior CS Student at UW-Madison Interested In Web Development and Software Engineering*
+## *CS Student at UW-Madison Interested In Web Development and Software Engineering*